5-Day Fall Break Planner - MetroFamily Magazine

 Oklahoma Contemporary

 Oklahoma City Museum of Art has the largest public collection of Chihuly glass in the world!
-See his striking work, plus artworks by legendary Spanish artist Pablo Picasso.
-Tickets are $12.95 plus tax for adults and free for members and kids 17 & under.
+See his striking work, plus artworks by Paul Reed.
+Tickets are $19.95 plus tax for adults and free for members and kids 17 & under.
+Families can also enjoy drop-in art during fall break with a different hands-on art making project each day!
+Create Chihuly-inspired Macchia bowls, Rodin figures in wire and abstract pastel and watercolor resist paintings.

 Next, fuel up with a picnic at Scissortail Park (655 S Robinson Ave).
-Scout out a picturesque spot on the Great Lawn or head south to Scissortail Lower Park which features Overlook Hill, sports courts and a nature-focus playground.
+Scout out a picturesque spot on the Great Lawn or head south to Scissortail Lower Park, which features Overlook Hill, sports courts and a nature-focused playground.
 Afterward, get the sillies out with a game of pickleball or head north to take a spin around Sky Rink, an outdoor roller skating surface.
-You can also rent a pedal boat and cruise the park’s lake.

 Continue your fun with a tour of Myriad Gardens (301 W Reno Ave) Pumpkinville, a mini-village made out of pumpkins, gourds, haystacks, cornstalks and mums.
-Admission is $9 and is free for members & kids 2 & under.
+Admission is $10 on site ($9 online) and is free for members & kids 2 & under.

 Day 3.
 Museum hop in Norman!

-Learn about the interesting creatures that roamed the earth at Sam Noble Museum (2401 Chautauqua Ave, Norman).
-Sam Noble has five galleries filled with engaging sights including a two-story dino fight scene and a record-breaking skeleton of a Pentaceratops with a 10-and-a-half-foot-tall skull.
-Open until Dec.
-1, Prehistoric Visions explores the deeply rooted relationship between art and paleontology
+Learn about the interesting creatures that roamed Oklahoma at Sam Noble Museum (2401 Chautauqua Ave, Norman).
+Sam Noble has five galleries filled with engaging sights, including a two-story dinosaur fight scene and a record-breaking skeleton of a Pentaceratops with a 10-and-a-half-foot-tall skull.

-The Fred Jones Jr. Museum of Art (555 Elm Ave, Norman) has an exhibition on display this fall focused on wildlife.
-Un/Natural Selections: Wildlife in Contemporary Art explores the diverse ways contemporary artists use animal imagery.
+The Fred Jones Jr. Museum of Art (555 Elm Ave, Norman) has an exhibition on display this fall focused on Rivers & Roads that explores movement, place and our evolving relationship with the environment.
 The museum admission is $12 for adults and free for kids 17 & under.

 Day 4.
 Experience Edmond!